 As we are a local company we provide a free call-out service, as well as same day or next day service.
 At Mike Harris TV Aerial Installation Bedford.

-We also offer services to provide you with TV players and streamed services at Mike Harris TV Aerial Installer Bedford.
-For instance we can easily link your TV box to your broadband router and provide internet and on-demand access.
+We also offer services to provide you with TV players and streaming services at Mike Harris TV Aerial Installer Bedford.
+For instance, we can easily link your TV box to your broadband router and provide internet and on-demand access.

 At TV Aerial Installation Bedford if your aerial requires an upgrade in order to view Prime/BT/YouView/Humax we can do this for you.
 Thus providing you with access to a number of streaming services including Apple TV, Disney Plus UK and HBO Now.

 Our fitters are also specialists in providing a number of TV Aerial points at Aerial Express TV Aerial Installation Bedford.
 Meaning you can transfer Sky TV or Freeview into any room you require.

 Our engineers attend training programmes on the regular, thus enduring their skills and knowledge are up to date.
 We only use the latest technology and digital equipment in order to stay up to date with the digital age.